Mayim Bialik: Personal life

+Marriage and family

+Bialik married Michael Stone on August 31, 2003; they had a Victorian-themed ceremony that included traditional Jewish wedding customs.
+Stone, who was raised Mormon but left the church as an adolescent, converted to Judaism to marry Bialik.
+They have two sons together.
+Bialik returned to television in 2010, as opposed to continuing her scientific career, so she could spend more time with her children.
+Bialik and Stone announced their divorce in November 2012, and it was finalized six months later.

+Advocacy and activism

 Grok Nation

-Bialik founded Grok Nation (originally styled "GrokNation") in August 2015 to facilitate conversations among people of different ages and backgrounds about contemporary issues.
-It aimed to engage readers in online conversations that lead to offline action, mobilizing them to change the world as a community.
+Bialik founded Grok Nation (originally styled "GrokNation") in August 2015 to facilitate conversations among people of different ages and backgrounds about issues.
+It aimed to engage readers in online conversations that led to offline action, mobilizing them to change the world as a community.
 To grok means to understand in a profound manner.
 (The term comes from the 1961 science fiction novel Stranger in a Strange Land by Robert A. Heinlein.)
-Bialik had written on a similar idea for JTA-affiliated Jewish parenting site Kveller for five years.
+Bialik had written on a similar idea for Jewish Telegraphic Agency–affiliated Jewish parenting site Kveller for five years.
 She announced and described her new creation on Kveller.

 Along with former Sassy writer and editor Christina Kelly, Bialik relaunched Grok Nation as a women's lifestyle site in March 2018.
 The site ceased updates in March 2019, with new content shifting to Bialik's email newsletter.